Physical Therapy Assistant Schools

 Post-secondary training is an essential part of the journey.
 It all starts with your schooling.

 Here are some things to consider about the education you'll need:

-- In all states except Colorado and Hawaii, it is important to choose a CAPTE-accredited associate degree program, since it is a prerequisite to take the mandatory National Physical Therapy Exam (NPTE).
+- Choosing a CAPTE-accredited associate degree program is important since it is a prerequisite for taking the mandatory National Physical Therapy Exam (NPTE).

 - At many colleges, particularly the public ones, you will have to meet pre-admission course requirements before being accepted into a physical therapist assistant program.
 These can include courses in subjects such as anatomy and physiology, algebra, introductory psychology, and English.

 - Many PTA schools require that you accumulate a certain number of hours of observation, volunteer, or paid clinical experience in at least two different physical therapy settings before you can gain admittance to a program.